odinuv/web/en/apv/articles/sql-join/index.md

 Otherwise I highly discourage you from using it.
 Putting the join condition into the `WHERE` statement is functionally equivalent to putting it into the `ON` statement.
 But it leads to chaotic SQL queries in which join conditions and search conditions are mixed together.
-Which ultimately leads to gross errors where the join conditions becomes overridden by the search condition and the query returns rows which makes no sense at all.
+Which ultimately leads to gross errors where the join conditions become overridden by the search condition and the query returns rows which makes no sense at all.
 So you should avoid using cross joins.

 ### INNER JOIN
-The join I described above is an **inner join** -- it returns the matching rows from both tables.
-It is the default type of join, but if you want to be explicit (which I strongly suggest), you write it as:
+The join I have described above is an **inner join** -- it returns the matching rows from both tables.
+It is the default type of a join, but if you want to be explicit (which I strongly suggest), you write it as:

 {% highlight sql %}